Asian Facial Bone Recontouring

 Overview of Asian Facial Bone contouring

 Every ethnicity has its own unique characteristics and aesthetic appeal, and every culture has its own standards of beauty.
 Prominent cheekbones, a strong jawbone and a less projected appearance of the brow, nose and mid-face are common Asian features.
-Together, these features can create a face that is perceived to be too wide, square, flat and masculine.

 Benefits of Asian Facial Bone contouring

 Facial bones form the foundation of the face on which the soft tissue envelope drapes.
-While much of facial cosmetic surgery focuses on the soft tissue element — with procedures such as a facelift or brow lift — changing the soft tissue alone without changing the underlying hard skeleton has limitations in terms of how much a patient’s appearance can be enhanced.
+While much of facial cosmetic surgery focuses on the soft tissue element — with procedures such as a facelift or brow lift — changing the soft tissue alone without changing the underlying hard skeleton has limitations in terms of how much a patient’s appearance can be altered.
 Shaping of the underlying skeletal structures can at times bring about dramatic facial feature changes that cannot occur through soft tissue manipulation.

 For Asian patients, the goals of facial bone contouring commonly include:

-• Tapering the jaw angle to reduce a square, bulky or masculine jaw
+• Tapering the jaw angle

 • Refining a protruding chin

-• Sculpting a more pointed chin shape
+• Creating a more pointed chin shape

-• Reducing protruding cheekbones
+• Reducing large cheekbones

 • Adding balanced volume in the mid-face